mamedev/mame/docs/source/luascript/ref-common.rst

 Methods
 ~~~~~~~

-emu.wait(duration)
+emu.wait(duration, …)
     Yields for the specified duration in terms of emulated time.
 The duration
     may be specified as an :ref:`attotime <luascript-ref-attotime>` or a number
     in seconds.
+Any additional arguments are returned from the coroutine.
-Returns a Boolean indicating whether the duration expired
+    Returns a Boolean indicating whether the duration expired normally.
-    normally.

     All outstanding calls to ``emu.wait`` will return ``false`` immediately if a
     saved state is loaded or the emulation session ends.
 Calling this function
     from callbacks that are not run as coroutines will raise an error.
-emu.wait_next_update()
+emu.wait_next_update(…)
     Yields until the next video/UI update.
+Any arguments are returned from the
-Calling this function from callbacks
+    coroutine.
+Calling this function from callbacks that are not run as coroutines
-    that are not run as coroutines will raise an error.
+    will raise an error.
-emu.wait_next_frame()
+emu.wait_next_frame(…)
     Yields until the next emulated frame completes.
+Any arguments are returned
-Calling this function from
+    from the coroutine.
+Calling this function from callbacks that are not run as
-    callbacks that are not run as coroutines will raise an error.
+    coroutines will raise an error.
 emu.add_machine_reset_notifier(callback)
     Add a callback to receive notifications when the emulated system is reset.
     Returns a :ref:`notifier subscription <luascript-ref-notifiersub>`.